-Dumping Agreement.
-It referred to the report of Appellate Body in US-Hot-Rolled Steel, which specified that according to paragraph 3 of Annex II, investigating authorities are directed to use information if three conditions are satisfied, namely that such information is verifiable, appropriately submitted so that it can be used in the investigation without undue difficulties, and is supplied in a timely fashion.
+- (103) Furthermore, Favorit argued that the Commission's intent to disregard Favorit's data in its entirety is manifestly contrary to paragraph 3 of Annex II to the AD Agreement.
+It referred to the report of Appellate Body in US Hot-Rolled Steel (20), which specified that according to paragraph 3 of Annex II, investigating authorities are directed to use information if three conditions are satisfied, namely that such information is verifiable, appropriately submitted so that it can be used in the investigation without undue difficulties, and is supplied in a timely fashion.
 It follows that if these conditions are met, investigating authorities are not entitled to reject information submitted, when making a determination.
 Favorit argued that these conditions were met in this case since the Commission verified several documents that pointed to the absence of circumvention.
 Because the Commission asked to reconcile information to the trial balance and Favorit and its related companies did that, it was obliged to take such information into account, before resorting to any facts available.

-- (91) The Commission reiterated that the reasons to apply Article 18 of the basic Regulation were detailed in Article 18 letter.
+Favorit reiterated similar arguments after disclosure. - (104) The Commission reiterated that the reasons to apply Article 18 of the basic Regulation were detailed in the Article 18 letter.
 In addition, the information collected during the verification visit was mentioned in the mission report shared with the company after the verification visit.
-As the information provided was clearly not verifiable, as detailed in recitals (79) to (83) above, the Commission concluded that the conditions to use Article 18(3) were not fulfilled and the Commission based its findings solely on Article 18(1) of the basic Regulation, not on both articles (Article 18(1) and 18(3)), as alleged by Favorit. - (92) Favorit further argued that it sufficiently demonstrated that it was not engaged in circumvention, which the Commission could have verified.
-All the information matched to the company's ERP system, which could not be, in Favorit's view, changed retroactively.
-It further considered that the Commission could also visually confirm that what was loaded for the Union market was the same as what was seen in the company's warehouse in Uralsk. - (93) The Commission considered that information submitted by parties must be verifiable, reliable and therefore usable, and presented in a way that it can be checked against audited books and records of the company submitting it, or any other official documents.
+As the information provided was clearly not verifiable, as detailed in recitals (90) to (93) above, the Commission concluded that the conditions to use Article 18(3) were not fulfilled (21) and the Commission based its findings solely on Article 18(1) of the basic Regulation, not on both articles (Article 18(1) and 18(3)), as alleged by Favorit. - (105) Favorit further argued that it sufficiently demonstrated that it was not engaged in circumvention, which the Commission could have verified.
+All the information matched to the company's ERP system (22), which could not be, in Favorit's view, changed retroactively.
+It further considered that the Commission could also visually confirm that what was loaded for the Union market was the same as what was seen in the company's warehouse in Uralsk.
+Favorit reiterated similar arguments after disclosure. - (106) The Commission considered that information submitted by parties must be verifiable, reliable and therefore usable, and presented in a way that it can be checked against audited books and records of the company submitting it, or any other official documents.
 However, in case of Favorit it was found that the information was unverifiable, unreliable, and unusable and it could not be proven to be accurate.
-The Commission thus disagreed that Favorit demonstrated that it was not involved in the circumvention practices and namely in that it was not reselling Russian birch plywood to the Union. - (94) The Commission further noted that the quantity of Russian birch plywood, purchased by Favorit, was significant and represented [10-40] % of its sales and was close to the quantity that Favorit exported to the Union.
-However, as explained above, the absence of reliable and verifiable accounts recording the resales did not allow the Commission to confirm neither the quantities nor the destination of Russian birch plywood.
-Favorit
+The Commission thus disagreed that Favorit demonstrated that it was not involved in the circumvention practices and namely in that it was not reselling Russian birch plywood to the Union.

-Report of the Appellate Body, United States - Anti-Dumping Measures on Certain Hot-Rolled Steel Products from Japan, WT/DS184/AB/R, paragraph 80.
+(20) Report of the Appellate Body, United States - Anti-Dumping Measures on Certain Hot-Rolled Steel Products from Japan, WT/DS184/AB/R, paragraph 80.

-The Commission looked if deficiencies were not such as to cause undue difficulty in arriving at a reasonably accurate finding whether the information was appropriately submitted in good time and was verifiable, and if the party acted to the best of its ability.
+(21) The Commission looked if 'deficiencies were not such as to cause undue difficulty in arriving at a reasonably accurate finding whether the information was appropriately submitted in good time and was verifiable, and if the party acted to the best of its ability'.
 Accordingly, if just one of them is not satisfied, that provision cannot be applied and the information in question cannot be taken into account (see judgment of 19 March 2015, City Cycle Industries v Council, T 413/13, not published, EU:T:2015:164, paragraph 120 and the case-law cited).

-ERP stands for Enterprise Resource Planning and it is a software recording business activities of a company.
+(22) ERP stands for Enterprise Resource Planning and it is a software recording business activities of a company.